andychiu3/ft_transcendence/README.md

 ```bash
 https://localhost
 ```
-**Note:** ssl/tls is set to be self-signed so so the browser may ask you to accept the risk.
+**Note:** ssl/tls is set to be self-signed so the browser may ask you to accept the risk.

 Dev mode is also available since the frontend is build with vite